idavis/idavis.github.io/_posts/2019-07-21-maximizing-jetson-nano-storage.md

 ## Determine SD Card Size

-The production Nano will have a 16 GB eMMC 5.1 Flash.
-This drive has a 14GiB capacity (`ROOTFSSIZE`); This static and the flash scripts have these values hard-coded, but we can override them.
-The `EMMCSIZE` is the size of the drive, even if we are using a MicroSD card.
-The `ROOTFSSIZE` max size is the `EMMCSIZE` - `BOOTPARTSIZE` where `BOOTPARTSIZE` is 8MiB (`BOOTPARTSIZE=8388608`).
+The production Nano will have a `16GB` eMMC 5.1 Flash.
+This drive has a `14GiB` capacity (`ROOTFSSIZE`); This is static and the flash scripts have these values hard-coded, but we can override them.
+The `EMMCSIZE` describes the size of the drive, even if we are using a MicroSD card.
+The `ROOTFSSIZE` max size is the `EMMCSIZE` - `BOOTPARTSIZE` where `BOOTPARTSIZE` is `8MiB` (`BOOTPARTSIZE=8388608`).

 This works for production modules with eMMCs, but when targeting external drives and MicroSD cards, we have to work harder.

-We have three ways of determining the size of our drive.
+We have three ways of determining the size of our drive:

  1. Insert the drive into a computer.
- 2. Flash the device normally, then look at the Disks application and see the reported size of the drive in Bytes, then convert that value to MiB.
+ 2. Flash the device normally, then look, and re-flash.
- 3. Calculated Guessing
+ 3. Calculated guessing

 The reason we have these options is that the MicroSD stated capacities are lies.
 They are all close, but some are over and some are under what they state, and by how much varies.
-This is needed so that we can get our `EMMCSIZE`.
+Despite this, we need to figure this out so that we can get our `EMMCSIZE`.

 But why don't we just repartition the drive after flashing?
 Simple answer is that your device will cease to boot.
 You'll have to delete several partitions before being allowed to create a data partition from the extra size, and then your device will be non-functional.

-### Using Parted
+### Using: Parted

 The first option usually requires an adapter for the MicroSD card.
 Once inserted, running `sudo parted <<<'unit MiB print all'` will give the size of each device in MiB along with some other values.
 Save the volume size off as we'll need it for the next steps.
 For example: